 with -nb cpu is modified so that those repeat runs do not specify an

-#3 Updated by Szilárd Páll about 3 years ago
+#3 Updated by Szilárd Páll over 3 years ago

 - Assignee set to Szilárd Páll

 Mark Abraham wrote: